dane-anderson/equity-signal-engine/README.md

 To improve performance and create a better user experience, the system was redesigned to precompute signals and serve them instantly from stored results.

-This tradeoff prioritizes speed and responsiveness over fully real-time computation, resulting in a significantly smoother user experience.
+This tradeoff prioritizes speed and responsiveness over fully real-time computation, significantly improving user experience.

 ---